 Every summer, the Serpentine Pavilion transforms the lawn of Kensington Gardens in London into a stage for architectural experimentation.
-This year, the 2026 pavilion, designed by the Mexico City-based architecture studio LANZA atelier, is set to be unveiled on June 6.
+Now in its 25th edition, the 2026 Pavilion — “a serpentine”, designed by Mexico City-based architecture studio LANZA atelier — opened on 6 June and runs through 25 October.

 A Modern Reinterpretation of Traditional Masonry